Ripples in graphene: A variational approach: The model and main results

 To investigate the qualitative differences and different geometries of various configurations with (almost) minimal reduced energy in more detail, we now introduce a general, refined energy.
 For $y \in \mathcal{A}_n$ we let

 The term on the right accounts for \emph{longer-range interactions}.
 The constant $\bar{\rho}>0$ will be chosen suitably small with respect to $\rho$ later on, again reflecting the different relevance of the different contributions.
-We note that we could take more general interactions into account, but the contributions of third neighbors are already sufficient for our subsequent analysis and here we prefer simplicity rather than generality.
+We note that we could take more general interactions into account, but the contributions of third neighbors are already sufficient for our subsequent analysis and here we prefer simplicity rather than generality. \NNN Let us also mention that a reformulation of \eqref{eq: general energy} in terms of a single two-body potential $\tilde v_2$, similar to \eqref{eq: reformulation}, is possible. \EEE